portworx/px-docs/cloud/aws/eks.md

 * TOC
 {:toc}

-The steps below will help you enable dynamic provisioning of Portworx volumes in your GAmazon Elastic Container Service for Kubernetes (Amazon EKS) cluster.
+The steps below will help you enable dynamic provisioning of Portworx volumes in your Amazon Elastic Container Service for Kubernetes (Amazon EKS) cluster.

 ## Prerequisites